iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Initialization
 --------------

 To address dual-sourcing problems, we employ two main classes: `DualSourcingModel` and `DualSourcingNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
 In this tutorial, we examine a dual-sourcing model characterized by the following parameters: both regular order lead time and expedited order lead time are set to 0; the regular order cost, :math:`c^r`, is 0; the expedited order cost, :math:`c^e`, is 20; the initial inventory is 6, and the batch size is 256.
-Additionally, the holding cost, :math:`h`, and the shortage cost, :math:`s`, are 5 and 495, respectively.
+Additionally, the holding cost, :math:`h`, and the shortage cost, :math:`b`, are 5 and 495, respectively.
 Demand is generated from a uniform distribution with interval :math:`[1, 4]`.
 Notice that both the `demand_low` and `demand_low` parameters are inclusive.
 Hence, the generated demand will never exceed 4.

 In `idinn`, the sourcing model is initialized as follows.